bugsnetsoftware/bugsnetsoftware.github.io/index.md

 ## License

 BUGSnet is available under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 Kindly review the [license](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).
 You are responsible for conforming to the terms of this license.
-BUGSnet is provided as-is and comes with absolutely no warranty.
+BUGSnet is provided as-is and comes with absolutely no guarantees.
 Commercial use is prohibited under this license; contact the authors for more information.

 ## How to cite BUGSnet?